centralnicgroup-opensource/rtldev-middleware-idna-uts46/README.md

 This affects the `toAscii` method.

 The `toUnicode` function did not allow for a options parameter in earlier versions, now it follows the exemplary way of package `tr46`.

-#### Additional Notes

-We noticed that some of unit tests which were testing domain names via `verifyDnsLength` are no longer throwing an Error.
-The package `tr46` is here the root cause.
-We'll be analyzing this on our end if this is a bug or just a results of supporting a more recent `TR46` Standard.

 ## Authors